Home/Blog/Lifestyle/Food & Nutrition/Jowar: Uses, Benefits, Side Effects and More

 How can I cook whole jowar grains?

-Whole jowar grains can be cooked just like rice or barley—boil until they are soft and chewy.
+Whole jowar grains can be cooked just like rice or barley—it’s best to soak them first, then boil until they are soft and chewy.
 They make a nutritious addition to salads and soups.

 Select Category